 Penguins acquire Bjugstad, McCann from Panthers

-PITTSBURGH (AP) — The Pittsburgh Penguins have acquired forwards Nick Bjugstad and Jared McCann from the Florida Panthers for forward Derick Brassard, Riley Sheahan and three 2019 draft picks.
+PITTSBURGH (AP) — The Pittsburgh Penguins acquired forwards Nick Bjugstad and Jared McCann from the Florida Panthers on Friday for forward Derick Brassard, Riley Sheahan and three 2019 draft picks.

-The Penguins announced the trade Friday, a move that will give them an influx of youth in the 26-year-old Bjugstad and the 22-year-old McCann as they make another playoff push.
+The deal gives the Penguins an influx of youth in the 26-year-old Bjugstad and the 22-year-old McCann as they make another playoff push.
+The Panthers, meanwhile, get some salary-cap flexibility and two expiring contracts that could help at the trade deadline.

-Bjugstad has five goals and seven assists in 32 games for the Panthers this season while McCann has eight goals and 10 assists in 46 contests with Florida.
-Bjustad is signed through 2021 and carries a contract with an average value of $4.1 million.
+Bjugstad has five goals and seven assists in 32 games for the Panthers this season while McCann has eight goals and 10 assists in 46 games with Florida.
+Bjugstad is signed through 2021 and carries a contract with an average value of $4.1 million.
 McCann’s deal is through 2020 and pays him an average of $1.25 million per season.

+Panthers general manager Dale Tallon said it was difficult to part with Bjugstad and McCann.

+“You’ve got to put the personal feelings aside and do what’s right for the franchise,” Tallon said.
+“It’s hard to do sometimes, but necessary.”

 Pittsburgh also sent a second-round pick and two fourth-round picks in the 2019 draft to Panthers to complete the deal.